 (Carcharias taurus)

-Sand tiger sharks have been around for tens of millions of years.
-They inhabit temperate and sub-tropical coastal waters worldwide, with adults growing up to 11’ long and 350 lbs.
-Despite their fearsome appearance, they pose minimal threat to humans, instead using these long, needle-like teeth to grip their desired prey: slippery fish, smaller sharks, rays, and squid.
-Interestingly, they’re the only sharks known to “gulp” air at the surface.
-They store this air in their stomachs in order to achieve neutral buoyancy, which allows them to hover motionlessly just above the seafloor in wait of prey.
-A collectors’ favorite, sand tiger teeth are long and needle-like with tiny cusplets on either side of a markedly curved root.
+Modern sand tiger sharks (Carcharias taurus) belong to a lineage that’s been around for over 50 million years.
+They inhabit temperate and subtropical coastal waters worldwide, with adults reaching up to 11’ long and 350 pounds.
+Despite their fearsome appearance, they pose minimal threat to humans, instead using their long, needle-like teeth to spear slippery fish, smaller sharks, rays, and squid.
+Interestingly, sand tigers are the only sharks known to “gulp” air at the surface.
+They store this air in their stomachs to achieve neutral buoyancy, which allows them to hover motionlessly just above the seafloor in wait of prey.

 SHARK FACT

 You may have heard that if a shark stops moving it will no longer be able to breathe and eventually die.
 But is this actually true?
-For some sharks, like the great white and whale – yes!
-As obligate ram ventilators, the moment they stop moving, oxygen-rich water stops flowing through their gills.
-But many sharks, like the sand tiger, have special adaptations to combat this problem, such as buccal pumping, in which muscles in the cheeks are used to draw water in through the mouth and back out through the gills, ensuring a constant supply of oxygen-rich water to their motionless host.
+For some sharks, like the great white and whale shark – yes!
+As obligate ram ventilators, they rely on constant forward motion to push oxygen-rich water through their gills.
+But many other sharks, like the sand tiger, have special adaptations to solve this problem, such as buccal pumping, in which muscles in the cheeks draw water in through the mouth and out over the gills, keeping oxygen flowing even when the shark is completely still.

 Hemipristis